-"I discovered Padel almost 10 years ago with my friend Nalle Grinda.
+"I discovered the padel almost 10 years ago with my friend Nalle Grinda.

-To come back to my sporting evolution, I joined 2009 from Robin Haziza (owner of Real Padel Club) to continue our progress together.
-Association fruitful since we have been champions of France without discontinuity so far!
+To come back to my sporting evolution, I joined 2009 from Robin Haziza (owner of Real Padel Club) in order to continue our progress together.
+A fruitful association since we have been champions of France without interruption until now!

 Another highlight of our collaboration was clearly our participation in the Padel World Championships with 5th place in 2012, our best result so far.
 In 2013 and 2014, we won the Aix International Open and we are proud to be able to say that we are the only French pair to have won this tournament!

-Regarding my ambitions, my goal is to train between 14 and 20 weeks a year in Spain to join the top 50 Catalan this year and the top 100 in 2017 worldwide »
+Regarding my ambitions, my goal is to train between 14 and 20 weeks a year in Spain to join the Catalan top 50 this year and the world top 100 in 2017 ”

 Why did you decide to change your racket and move to Tecnifibre?

-"I decided to go to Tecnifibre for 2 main reasons.
-The quality of the offered racket was necessarily a determining factor in my final choice and I hope to cross a course with this new material.
-Another important element Tecnifibre is a French brand and it was important for me to be able to collaborate and exchange with a French team "
+“I decided to switch to Tecnifibre for two main reasons.
+The quality of the racket offered was inevitably a determining factor in my final choice and I hope to take a step forward with this new material.
+Another important element, Tecnifibre is a French brand and it was important to me to be able to collaborate and interact with a French team ”

 What was the schedule for this hardware change?

-"From January 2016, I was able to test the Tecnifibre rackets to bring my experience and my recommendations.
-My choice was quickly on the racket Wall Breaker which corresponds to my style of offensive game and allows me to make smashes more devastating.
-I would especially like to thank Javier (Padel Manager at Tecnifibre) and his team for their listening and their investment to offer me the best racket possible.
-Today I play with the Wall Breaker which brings to my game all that I need: balance, power and contact »
+“From January 2016, I was able to test Tecnifibre snowshoes in order to provide my experience and recommendations.
+My choice quickly fell on the Wall Breaker racquet which matches my offensive style of play and allows me to achieve more devastating smashes.
+I would especially like to thank Javier (Manager Padel to Tecnifibre) and his team for their listening and their investment in offering me the best racket possible.
+Today I play with the Wall Breaker which gives my game everything I need: balance, power and contact »

 How will this partnership with the Tecnifibre team materialize?

-"We have opted for a partnership on 5 years in order to register on the long term and benefit each other from our respective expertise.
-We really wanted to sign a long-term contract in order to make a mark on a "100% French" partnership.
-As ambassador of the brand, I will also have access to a "preview" of the new ranges of products in order to give my opinion and if necessary to propose alternatives "
+“We have opted for a 5-year partnership in order to be long-term and to mutually benefit from our respective expertise.
+We really wanted to sign a long-term contract in order to mark the occasion of a “100% French” partnership.
+As a brand ambassador, I will also have “preview” access to new product ranges in order to give my opinion and if necessary to propose alternatives ”

-What does the #TeamTecnifibre mind represent for you?
+What does the #TeamTecnifibre spirit mean to you?

-How do you adjust your time between your life as an athlete and your private life?
+How do you manage your time between your athletic life and your private life?

-"This year marked a real change in my logistics organization.
-Indeed, with my current sports ambitions, it was necessary for me to spend more time on the field.
-Making the decision to train in Spain quickly became obvious, the padel being very developed there.
-It also gives me the opportunity to rub shoulders and play against the best players in the world today.
-I am lucky to have a job that requires a punctual presence in France and that allows me to go to Spain frequently in order to realize my ambitions "
+“This year marked a real change in my logistics organization.
+Indeed, with my current sporting ambitions, it was necessary for me to spend more time on the pitch.
+Making the decision to go train in Spain quickly became obvious, the padel being very developed there.
+It also gives me the opportunity to meet and play against the best players in the world today.
+I am lucky to have a job which requires a one-off presence in France and which allows me to go to Spain frequently in order to achieve my ambitions ”

 Do you budget your season to a few euros?

 " Of course.
-We do not embark on an adventure like this without a minimum of financial organization.
+You cannot embark on an adventure like this without a minimum of financial organization.
 I am lucky to have time to organize myself but I am in constant search of patrons and sponsors.
-Thanks to Tecnifibre I was able to start my adventure ... "
+Thanks to Tecnifibre I was able to start my adventure… ”

 What is the last craze you have made?

-« I do not know if we can talk about madness, but with my partner, Robin Haziza, we decided to rent an apartment in Spain to train all year "
+« I don't know if we can speak of madness, but with my partner, Robin Haziza, we decided to rent an apartment in Spain in order to train all year round ”

 Interview of Jérémy Scatena for Padel Magazine